 Blatchington Mill is an inclusive school, our student body has a wide range of SEN, pupils from varying backgrounds and a number (274) who qualify for the Pupil Premium, of which (146) also qualify for Free School Meals.
 This variety makes our school an exciting and rich place to study and work but it also brings challenges.
 Attainment and progress of vulnerable groups needs to be accelerated and we are fully engaged in our effort to change this.

 We are making significant progress in our efforts to drive up the progress of pupils from disadvantaged backgrounds.
 In 2017, our cohort of Pupil Premium students gained a P8 score of -0.44, and we had a gap of -0.56 between our Pupil Premium and Non-Pupil Premium students.
 However in 2018 our year 11 cohort of 69 Pupil Premium students had a P8 score of -0.18, with the gap reduced to -0.21.
 Halving the gap in progress highlights the positive progress we are making due to our strategy above.
 Indeed for 2018-19 all staff have an appraisal target ‘to improve progress for ‘educationally disadvantaged’ students’, from which they will set targets to directly benefit this group, underlining our commitment to continued improvement.

-A full report will be published on this page in Jan 2019 on the application of Pupil Premium funds in 2018/19.
+A full report will be published on this page in Spring Term 2019 on the application of Pupil Premium funds in 2018/19.
 This will include an update on progress made by students who are educationally disadvantaged.